 Jesse inspecting some interesting shaped rocks

-Some sections of the cave were tough going and involved rope and some pretty delicate footwork to avoid falling off a ledge.
+Some sections of the cave were definitely intense, requiring rope to navigate and some seriously delicate footwork to avoid slipping off a ledge.
+It felt like every step had to be carefully planned, especially with the sheer drop-offs and uneven surfaces.

 Negotiating a steep section of rock with ropes

-After a long stretch of narrow tunnels and walking along slippery rocks and negotiating ropes, we came to the trophy spot, a waterfall with a small pool of water where we all took turns having a swim in its cool refreshing waters.
-We even spotted some cave lobsters and parasitic worms that hung from some of the cave arches waiting for any insects to cross their path, become ensnared and consumed by their digestive juices.
+After a long stretch of narrow tunnels, slippery rocks, and negotiating ropes, we reached the trophy spot: a waterfall with a small pool of water where we took turns swimming in its cool, refreshing waters.
+We even spotted cave lobsters and parasitic worms hanging from some of the cave arches, waiting for any insects to cross their path.
+The worms would ensnare them, then digest them with their digestive juices.

 Jesse in the waterfall

 I kept thinking how amazing it was that I was walking in the same footsteps of one of the greatest explorers to have ever lived, Neil Armstrong.
-Then when we came to a stalagmite where Neil Armstrong took a photo of himself in the cave, we all took turns posing in the same spot as he did.
+Then, when we came across the stalagmite where he had taken a photo of himself in the cave, we all took turns posing in the same spot as he did, sharing a moment of connection with the legendary astronaut.

 Neil Armstrong posed for a photo in 1976